transformerlab/transformerlab-docs/for-teams/teamsvsindividual.md

 - **Scale Effortlessly:** Researchers can go from quick Jupyter notebooks to production ML runs across hundreds or thousands of GPUs using one interface.

 - **Simple Orchestration:** Simply request resources and supply a script.
-Transformer Lab works with your GPU orchestration tool (e.g. SLURM or SkyPilot) to orchestrate the task and manage your queue.
+Transformer Lab works with your GPU orchestration tool (e.g. Slurm or SkyPilot) to orchestrate the task and manage your queue.

 - **Use Your Own Stack:** Write code using the tools you are familiar with.
 Transformer Lab runs tasks directly as-is, without imposing restrictions or requiring you to re-write your code.